 Keeping your dog occupied with interactive toys while you’re away can take their mind off of their emotions and concentrate it on a task.

-Toys that your dog rolls around in order to dispense kibble, are great for keeping your dog busy.
+Toys that your dog rolls around in order to dispense kibble, for example, are great for keeping your dog busy.
 You can choose to feed your dog exclusively from it when you leave, so that they’ll actually look forward to your departure!

 Toys that you stuff with frozen wet food, peanut butter or other treats will also occupy the time while you’re gone.
 Just remember to feed your dog less if you give them a high calorie treat or snack in the day.